MicroStrategy (MSTR) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from MicroStrategy as it approaches its next earnings release, which is expected to be August 1, 2023.
-The company is expected to report EPS of $0.71, up 100.77% from the prior-year quarter.
+MicroStrategy will be looking to display strength as it nears its next earnings release, which is expected to be August 1, 2023.
+On that day, MicroStrategy is projected to report earnings of $0.71 per share, which would represent year-over-year growth of 100.77%.
 Our most recent consensus estimate is calling for quarterly revenue of $124.7 million, up 2.15% from the year-ago period.

 MSTR's full-year Zacks Consensus Estimates are calling for earnings of $31.09 per share and revenue of $509.6 million.
 These results would represent year-over-year changes of +124.95% and +2.07%, respectively.

-Investors might also notice recent changes to analyst estimates for MicroStrategy.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for MicroStrategy.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-MicroStrategy is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+MicroStrategy is currently a Zacks Rank #3 (Hold).

-Digging into valuation, MicroStrategy currently has a Forward P/E ratio of 14.47.
-This valuation marks a discount compared to its industry's average Forward P/E of 29.5.
+Valuation is also important, so investors should note that MicroStrategy has a Forward P/E ratio of 14.05 right now.
+For comparison, its industry has an average Forward P/E of 28.97, which means MicroStrategy is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report